Swimming away from 'sea of sameness,' U.S. network FX tests TV waters

 The basic cable outlet made waves a decade ago as a scrappy purveyor of edgy and somewhat outrageous shows such as 2003's "Nip/Tuck," but now stands out for some of the most acclaimed and innovative work in the flourishing U.S. television industry.

-No show represents that evolution better than "Fargo," the miniseries based on the cult movie by the Coen brothers that is the favorite to earn FX its first Emmy for a program at television's top awards next Monday.
+No show represents that evolution better than "Fargo," the miniseries based on the cult movie by the Coen brothers that is the favourite to earn FX its first Emmy for a programme at television's top awards next Monday.

 For Landgraf, a writer and producer who reads 90 percent of the network's scripts, "Fargo" could have meant "potentially humiliating and spectacular failure."

-"The thought occurred to me that the best way to honor your favorite film is to not make a crappy miniseries based on it," he said.
+"The thought occurred to me that the best way to honour your favourite film is to not make a crappy miniseries based on it," he said.

 But Landgraf said he did with "Fargo" what he always does: listen to the creative people and trust them to get the storytelling right rather than telling them how to do it.
 And if they fail, that's part of the network's culture of no safe bets.